Brussels-London geometry seminar

 Scientific committee

-The organisers of the Brussels-London geometry seminar are Joel Fine (ULB), Lorenzo Foscolo (University College London) and Huy The Nguyen (Queen Mary's University London).
+The organisers of the Brussels-London geometry seminar are Joel Fine (ULB), Aleksander Doan (University College London) and Huy The Nguyen (Queen Mary's University London).

 In addition to the organisers, the scientific committee includes: